ymoussayacouba/ymoussayacouba/README.md

 </p>

   A curious IT student and a motivated individual.
-  I have a Bachelor degree from, <b>ESIEE-IT</b> 🇫🇷 Engineering School.
+  I have a Bachelor degree from, <b>EPSI</b> 🇫🇷 Engineering School.
-  I am a Javascript especially React developer.
+  I am a PHP especially Symfony developer.

 ### Languages